e0425705/ip/docs/README.md

    * In this example, `todo` task example1, `event` task example2 and `deadline` task example3 were loaded from file duke.txt.

-   An example of an unsuccessful run can look like:
+   An example of a run with error can look like:

 ```javascript
 --------------------------------------------------------------------------------------------